Collections of Saaremaa Museum

 In November of 1949 the first entry was made into the object registry of the reopened museum and with that the museum began to register preserved assets.
 The so-called older collections, which include museum objects that were received before World War II (unfortunately without any data for the reasons mentioned above), were entered into the registry by 1951.
 At the same time more and more museum objects were being added to the collection with each passing year.

-As of 1 January 2012, the main collection included 151,078 museum objects.
 The main collection itself is further divided into nine collections.